matskeptic/zk/boost/week003/README.md

 * 'whoami' print effective user id
 * 'users' display the logged in users
 * 'last' display last logged in users
-* 'exit' logs out the user
+* 'exit' logs out, exit programs and exit shell
+* '| less' to scroll down screen when using apt search